Dunedan/mbp-2016-linux/README.md

 ## NVMe

-Isn't detected automatically, needs out-of-tree patch to work: http://lists.infradead.org/pipermail/linux-nvme/2016-May/004618.html
+Isn't detected automatically on MacBookPro 13,1 and MacBookPro 13,2, needs out-of-tree patch to work there: http://lists.infradead.org/pipermail/linux-nvme/2016-May/004618.html

 Alternative workaround: